Social care (adulthood)

 After the initial assessment, a decision is made about whether a child meets our criteria:

-- A child or young person and their family whose main need for services arises out of the young person's disabilities or intrinsic condition
+- a child or young person and their family whose main need for services arises out of the young person's disabilities or intrinsic condition

-- These conditions have a substantial or critical impact on the quality of the child or young person's life and/or their family
+- these conditions have a substantial or critical impact on the quality of the child or young person's life and/or their family

-- Their needs cannot be met by universal or targeted services alone.
+- their needs cannot be met by universal or targeted services alone

 A family may be directed to more appropriate services or, if necessary, they will be assigned a social worker.
 The social worker will work with them to develop a plan on how to meet the child or young person's needs.
 This is called a Child in Need Plan.
 If a child has a EHCP, this information will be used to inform the Child in Need Plan.
 How these two plans work together will depend on individual circumstances and how a child's needs are prioritised.
 If a child has a SEND Lead Worker, their social worker will work closely with them to support the child.
 The social worker will also capture a carer's needs alongside the child's assessment.